entelecheia/intronlp-2024/book/en/week01/session2.md

-# Session 2 - Natural Language Processing
+# Session 2 - The Revolution in Modern NLP

 ## 6. Evolution Towards Modern NLP